-- Click on Verify to check that everything is linked correctly.
+- Nevertheless, Click on Verify to check that everything is linked correctly.

 On the Create your first Pipeline page clicks on the Create Pipeline button.

-Select where your code is situated and use it to create a pipeline or you can use the classic editor to create a pipeline.
-If your stack technology is .NET Core or ASP.NET Core you can use a .NET Core with SonarCloud as a template that will build your app.
+Nonetheless, please Select where your code is situated and use it to create a pipeline, or use the classic editor to create a pipeline.
+In addition, If your stack technology is .NET Core or ASP.NET Core, you can use a .NET Core with SonarCloud as a template to build your app.

 Follow these three steps to analyze your code in the pipeline